Blue castle on an old door

 Capuns Capuns (Foto: MySwitzerland)

-Paying with a currency other than Swiss francs
+Paying with a currency other than Swiss Francs

 Skifahren SchweizSkifahren in der Schweiz (Foto: Seraina Zellweger)